Low-rank extended Kalman filtering for online learning of neural networks from streaming data: Experiments

 \section{Experiments}

-In this section, we experimentally compare the following approximate inference techniques: LOFI (this paper); FDEKF (fully decoupled diagonal EKF) \citep{Puskorius2003}; VDEKF (variational diagonal EKF) \citep{Chang2022}; SGD-RB (stochastic gradient descent with FIFO replay buffer), with memory buffer of size $\replay$, using either sgd or adam as the optimizer; online gradient descent (OGD), which corresponds to SGD-RB with $\replay=1$; and (in \cref{sec:regression}) online Laplace approximation \citep{Ritter2018online}.
-We report results on various classification and regression datasets.
-For results on additional datasets, and additional algorithms, see \cref{sec:extra}.
+In this section, we report experimental results on various classification and regression datasets. using the following approximate inference techniques: \lofi (this paper); FDEKF (fully decoupled diagonal EKF) \citep{Puskorius2003}; VDEKF (variational diagonal EKF) \citep{Chang2022}; SGD-RB (stochastic gradient descent with FIFO replay buffer), with memory buffer of size $\replay$, using either sgd or adam as the optimizer; online gradient descent (OGD), which corresponds to SGD-RB with $\replay=1$; the LRVGA method of \citep{LRVGA} (for the NLPD results in \cref{sec:UCI-app}); and the online Laplace approximation of \citep{Ritter2018online} (for the NLPD results in \cref{appx:classification} and \cref{sec:mnist-reg-extra}).
+For additional results, see \cref{sec:extra}.
 For the source code to reproduce these results, see \url{https://github.com/probml/rebayes}.

 \eat{ For most of the experiments presented, we train a two-layer MLP (with 500 hidden units each), which has $648,010$ parameters.
 (See \cref{fig:fmnist-st-cnn} for results with a CNN which has 421,641 parameters.)
 However, we stress that our method works for any kind of DNN, and scales linearly with the number of parameters. }